AeroLeads people directory · profile

 Nys Division Of Criminal Justice Services

 PROJECT MANAGEMENT: Supervised the operation of several statewide programs including New York State’s Missing and Exploited Children Clearinghouse and the Sex Offender Registry.
 TRAINING: Designed annual Executive Development Workshops and three-day conferences on law enforcement professionalism for police commanders.
-APPLIED RESEARCH: Oversaw the annual.
+APPLIED RESEARCH: Oversaw the annual preparation of more than ten administrative studies for law enforcement agencies on complex topics ranging from consolidation to staffing levels.

 1995 - 1998 ~3 yrs